- Session voting: April 9 – 20 (extended!) (registered attendees only – details below)

 Voting for Sessions

 - Your votes determine which sessions get selected.
 You must register in order to vote.
-Voting will take place in April – more details to follow.
+Voting will take place April 9 to 13.
+Registrants will be receive voting details in their email starting on April 20.